0LNetworkCommunity/documentation/docs/validators/genesis.md

 ## High Level Ceremony Steps

 1. Cleanup
-2. Prepare `.libra` Directory and Add GitHub PAT
 3. Fetch Source & Verify Commit Hash
 4. Build `libra-framework` Packages
+4. Account Preparation and Adding GitHub PAT
 5. Pre-Genesis Registration
     - **Stop**: Wait for the coordinator to merge all PR's.
 Step 8 can be done while you wait
 6. PR Received